on all US orders over $99.

 Each year, we flock to our healthcare providers’ offices looking to see how our dietary and exercise habits – good or bad – have affected our health.
 Thanks to most health insurances covering – if not requiring – yearly physicals, blood tests for preventative health have become the norm.
 But when the letter comes, saying your results are “normal,” what does that actually mean?
-And are the standard tests they run really the most accurate blood tests to determine the status of your health?
+And are the standard tests they run really the most accurate tests to determine the status of your health?
+Continue reading to find out how to understand your blood test results.

 Every laboratory has a standard reference range they include with the results of your tests when they send them to your healthcare provider.
 But, it’s up to your provider to interpret the tests beyond that range of normal values and apply it to your individual situation.
 Unfortunately, we get very little face-to-face time with our chosen healthcare providers today, and as a result they often use only the lab’s normal range to interpret your testing.